- Search The Registry

 Mae Jackson made a name for herself as mayor of Waco, Texas.
 When she died suddenly on February 11, 2005, she left many friends and admirers stunned and grieving.
 Chet Edwards, Waco's Democratic representative to the state House of Representatives, voiced the feelings of many when he said, "Our city has lost a caring, dedicated leader, and many of us have lost a dear personal friend.
 Waco is a better community today because of Mae Jackson's unselfish public service, and for years to come, her warm spirit of loving thy neighbor will inspire all of us."

-A social worker by profession, Jackson continually exceeded the duties of her job in her efforts to improve the society she lived in.
+A social worker by profession, Jackson continually exceeded her job duties in her efforts to improve the society she lived in.
 An enthusiastic advocate of volunteer work, Jackson not only promoted volunteerism but also volunteered many hours of her own time to a wide variety of community organizations.
-As the first Black to be elected mayor of the City of Waco, Jackson proved to be an energetic and confident leader.
-Also, her straightforward honesty and generosity were an inspiration to those who knew and worked with her.
+As the first Black to be elected mayor of the City of Waco, Jackson was an energetic and confident leader.
+Also, her straightforward honesty and generosity inspired those who knew and worked with her.